What Is Dyscalculia?

 - Troubles with recognizing patterns and sequencing numbers

 Like other learning disabilities, dyscalculia has no cure and cannot be treated with medication.
 It’s not a phase you or your child will outgrow — it’s the way your brains process math.
-By the time most children (or adults) are diagnosed with dyscalculia, they have a shaky math foundation.
+By the time most children (or adults) are diagnosed, they have a shaky math foundation.
 The goals of diagnosis and treatment are to fill in as many gaps as possible and to develop coping mechanisms that can be used throughout life.

 Types of Dyscalculia